mychoice-ai/1-/README.md

-# 1-this is the first file i am updating git commits to do this all the day to classes
+this is the secoumd time i am commit in the github